acend/helm-basics-training/content/en/docs/03.0/_index.md

 weight: 3
 ---

-In this extended lab, we are going to deploy an existing, more complex application with a Helm chart from the Helm Hub.
+In this extended lab, we are going to deploy an existing, more complex application with a Helm chart from the Artifact Hub.

 {{< onlyWhen helm2 >}}